Mathnerd314/stroscot/docs/Commentary/Verification.rst

 Equivalence of I/O programs is based on comparing events: we represent all I/O actions in a datatype and then compare as for pure programs.

 In the literature there is a notion of bisimulation.
 But here our state transition graph includes computation transitions, while the amount of computation is not relevant for equivalence.
 But of course bisimulation implies equivalence.

+One use for equivalence is finding dead or redundant code.
+For example, if the program is equivalent when commenting out a line of code, or if a boolean expression is reversed.

 Supercompilation
 ----------------